mafudge/ist346-content/labs/K.md

 - To Send SMTP (simple mail transport protocol) email messages through telnet (connecting to the service directly) and retrieve email using IMAP.
 - How application-layer TCP protocols like SMTP and IMAP actually work.
-- How to configure mail services for sending and recieving emails.
+- How to configure mail services for sending and receiving emails.
 - How to configure a webmail client to communicate with email services.

 ## Before you begin